alagroy-42/woody-woodpacker/README.md

 # woody-woodpacker
-School project aiming to code an ELF 64bits packer which will encrypt and compress the binary.
+School project aiming to code an ELF 64bits packer which will encrypt the binary.

 ## Subject